moonlight200/minecraft-tmux-service/README.md

 `tmux` needs to be installed on the system.

 The script was written for the following settings.
-If any of those don't match your system, you might have to change the script accordinly.
+If any of those don't match your system, you might have to change the script accordingly.
 * A user named `minecraft` exists on the system.
 This user will run the minecraft server.
 * The users home directory is `/var/minecraft`
 * The server files and its working directory match the home directory (`/var/minecraft`)
-* The server is a spigot server (althogh other minecraft servers or a vanilla server should work accordingly)
+* The server is a spigot server (although other minecraft servers or a vanilla server should work too)

 ## Installation